minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 ### Type inference

-Type inference is a powerful tool built-in Swift language that leverages many boilerplate into simplier and easier to read code.
-This rules apply to the current proposal, specifically regarding `enum` errors.

-1. A function that `throws` a type based on an `enum` can avoid to explicitly declare the type, and just leave the case, as the type itself is declared in the function declaration signature.
+1. A function that `throws` an `enum` based `Error` can avoid to explicitly declare the type, and just leave the case, as the type itself is declared in the function declaration signature.

 ```swift
 enum Foo: Error { case bar, baz }